Purposeful Living

 ~~~

-And so I leave the fallen tulips scattered on the deck.
-I resign myself to sweep them off the dining room floor later if little feet should track them inside.
-I pour an extra cup of black coffee to make it through the morning, and I extend the same grace to myself as my Father offers.
+And so, I leave the fallen tulips scattered on the deck.
+I pour an extra cup of black coffee to make it through the morning, and I extend the same grace to myself as my Father offers me.

 This extension of grace to myself feels like the beginning of a new way to cherish these moments, regardless of my shifting circumstances.
 I might not be able to cherish every moment of this day, but I can find fleeting moments to enjoy.